 Tuan Tran is a Senior Managing Director at Ara Partners, where he serves as the firm's Head of Strategic Relations and Head of Research across its Private Equity, Infrastructure, and Energy strategies.
 He has over 25 years of experience in private equity, investment banking, and equity research.

 Tuan Tran

 Senior Managing Director,

 Head of Ara Insights

-Founded in 2017, Ara Partners is a global private markets firm focused on decarbonizing the industrial economy.
-We invest in the middle market across three strategies: Private Equity, Infrastructure, and Energy.
-We scale commercially demonstrated decarbonization solutions, support the businesses and infrastructure that enable their adoption, and reduce emissions at the source across the conventional energy value chain.
-Our model combines investing, market and policy expertise, project execution and operational optimization, and rigorous carbon accounting to reduce emissions economically and unlock growth at an industrial scale.
-Ara operates from Houston, Boston, Dublin and Washington D.C.
+Ara Partners is a global private equity and infrastructure investment firm focused on industrial decarbonization.
+Founded in 2017, Ara Partners seeks to build and scale companies with significant decarbonization impact across the industrial and manufacturing, chemicals and materials, energy efficiency and green fuels, and food and agriculture sectors.
+The company operates from offices in Houston, Boston, Washington D.C., and Dublin.
+Ara Partners closed its third private equity fund in December 2023 with over \$2.8 billion in capital commitments.
+As of June 30, 2025, Ara Partners had approximately \$6.6 billion of assets under management.

 Ara Built to

 Decarbonize.TM